Who could have predicted that Twillingate, this picturesque island of […]

 Polar bear exhibit in Durrell Museum

 The red museum building on top of of a hill quaintly named “Old Maid” was originally home to the Arm Lads Brigade.
-Cadet training given here to young men was so outstanding that the 40 lads who joined the first and second world wars went straight to Europe without the usual additional training in St. John’s.
-Uniforms, rifles and more on display, tell the stories of these times.
+Uniforms, rifles and other displays tell the stories of these times.

-Exhibits that belong to the fishing industry and general way of life in previous centuries are on display as well.
 The building was built in 1910 and preserves the memory of all those who served their country during wartime.
+Exhibits depicting the fishing industry and general way of life in previous centuries are on display as well.

 The view from the museum site alone, is worth the drive up and icebergs can be often be seen from here.